SiliconJungles/onepiece-dapp/README.md

 ### Let's vote for the candidate

-- Copy fake account's private addresses to `Your Private Key` input field and then click to VOTE button for the candidate you want to vote.
+- Copy fake account's private key to `Your Private Key` input field and then click to VOTE button for the candidate you want to vote.
 Voila!
 It works!

 - Base on the election contract, one account can only vote once.